jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

   or the BAM file can be filtered afterwards.
 On the contrary if you want to keep multiple mapping but correct for it, you can use the `--nh` option.

-* Exons and introns:
+* Exons and introns annotation:

+  If no exon_id is present in the GTF, a random, unique one is assigned.
-  Because annotated exons often overlap a lot, in "raw" mode, "exon" counts are actually that of their disjoint slices, and their name in the output table is formatted as "exon1|exon2" if a slice is spanned by exon1 and exon2.
-In "nnls" mode, exon counts are inferred from disjoint slices as for genes.
+  "exon_frags" names in the output table are formatted as "exon1|exon2" if the fragment is spanned by exon1 and exon2.

-  Intronic regions also annotated as exons in some alternative transcripts are ignored whatever the chosen method is.
-Because they don't have official IDs, introns slices are given names following this pattern:
+  Intronic regions that are also annotated as exons in some alternative transcripts are ignored whatever the chosen method is - i.e. only regions that are intronic in all alternative transcripts are reported.
-  "<n>I-<gene_id>", if it is the n-th intron of that gene.
+  Because they don't have official IDs, introns slices are given names following this pattern: "<n>I-<gene_id>", if it is the n-th intron of that gene.
+  Report to their coordinates to identify them more precisely.

 * Non-integer counts: